 “Our Groups are united in ensuring Westport is a successful project that recognises the historical impact of colonisation and marginalisation, and provides outcomes that connect our culture and environment, build cultural collaboration and social unity, and support economic and capacity building.”

-Westport’s Noongar Advisory Group members
+Former Westport Noongar Advisory Group members

-We report on the progress of the Westport Noongar Opportunities Strategy biannually to track been achievements against our strategic objectives.
+We report on the progress of the Westport Noongar Opportunities Strategy biannually to track achievements against our strategic objectives.

 Learn more: